The First Forty Days

 Gentle stretching (neck, shoulders, lower back)

-Avoid strenuous exercise until cleared by a doctor (usually 6 weeks for vaginal birth, longer for C-section)
+Avoid strenuous exercise until cleared by a doctor (usually 6 weeks for vaginal birth, 8 weeks for C-section)

 Pelvic floor exercises: